Adaptive Routing

 Example

-nv set router adaptive-routing enable
+nv set router adaptive-routing state

 Adaptive routing is a load balancing feature that improves network utilization for eligible IP packets by selecting forwarding paths dynamically based on the state of the switch, such as queue occupancy and port utilization.